CurveDocs/curve-docs/docs/LLAMMA/monetarypolicy.md

 * TargetFraction
 * DebtFraction of PegKeepers

-For the price of crvUSD, a aggregated oracle price of multiple Curve Stablwswap pools is used ([see here](/curve-docs/docs/LLAMMA/priceaggregator.md)).
+For the price of crvUSD, an aggregated oracle price of multiple Curve Stablwswap pools is used ([see here](/curve-docs/docs/LLAMMA/priceaggregator.md)).

 | variable      | description   |
 | ----------- | -------|